pschuette22/DigitClassifier/README.md

 <img src="resources/make-models.gif" height="500"/>

-This will product two .mlmodel products:
+Produced:
 ```
 product/DigitClassifier.mlmodel
 product/TunedDigitClassifer.mlmodel
 ```

-These models tests with accuracy:
+With test accuracy:
 | Model                |      MNIST      |  Fonts |  Combined |
 |:---------------------|:------:|:------:|:------:|
 | DigitClassifier      | 98.73% | 81.39% | 92.02% |
 | TunedDigitClassifier | 98.11% | 97.10% | 98.74% |

-The two models seems to have similar performance on the MNIST dataset, with the basic model slightly outperforming the tuned model (0.62%).
-As expected, however, the tuned model drastically outperforms the basic model on font data by 15.71%.
+The two models seems to have similar performance on the MNIST dataset, with the basic model outperforming the tuned model by 0.62%.
+However, the tuned model drastically outperforms the basic model on font data by 15.71%.

 ## Comparing the Models
-Once trained, the models can be compared against a set of images generated from font and set aside for comparision.
+Once trained, the models can be compared against a subset of the images created earlier which were set aside for verification.

 The project comes with the MNIST Classifier found in [Apple's Model Garden](https://developer.apple.com/machine-learning/models/).